renocon/python-pygame-speed-dating/functions-ifs-practice.md

 print('JAXA is to Japan what NASA is to the USA') # Don't get locked up!

 # This is exactly what we need to do
-print('For the glrory of the King') print('JAXA is to Japan what NASA is to the USA') print('He is mighty!')
+print('For the glory of the King') print('JAXA is to Japan what NASA is to the USA') print('He is mighty!')
 ```